-As we approach the beginning of the holiday season, with Thanksgiving now only a few days away, many families are struggling to be with relatives who hold different political views than their own.
-According to the New York Times, last year thousands of families decided not to gather for Thanksgiving, given the differing points of view that family members had during the election.
+As we approach the beginning of the holiday season, many families are struggling to be with relatives who hold different political views than their own.
+According to the New York Times, in 2016, thousands of families decided not to gather for Thanksgiving, given the differing points of view that family members had during the election.

 There is no question, of course, that our politics are the most polarizing in memory, creating fear, anger, and righteousness at a level we may have never seen before.
 The impact of that polarization is being felt throughout our culture.
 Our deeper conversations about why that is will continue for a long time, but as we approach the holidays, it’s worth asking – are those differences worth breaking up families?